Page Reviewed / Updated - January 15, 2020

 The programs outlined here are comprehensive of what is available in North Carolina, but is not comprehensive of what is available at a national level.
 In order to search for assistance nationwide, and to find the best program to fit your needs, make sure to use our Resource Locator Tool.

 The more expensive areas for home care do not always align with those that are most expensive for assisted living.
 This is the case in NC.
-Statewide, the average hourly rate for non-medical, personal care provided in the home in 2018 is $18.50.
-Wilmington, which has higher than average assisted living costs, has lower than average home care costs, with the hourly average at $17.25 / hr.
-The lowest average hourly rate in the state can be found in Goldsboro ($14.75 / hr.).
-Other locations with below average hourly rates are Fayetteville, Rocky Mount, and New Bern, where the hourly rate is close to $16.75.
-Asheville, Raleigh, Jacksonville, and Durham have higher than average rates closer to $19.25 - $20.75 / hr.
+Statewide, the average hourly rate for non-medical, personal care provided in the home in 2019 is $18.50.
+Greensboro, which has higher than average assisted living costs, has lower than average home care costs, with the hourly average at $18.00 / hr.
+The lowest average hourly rate in the state can be found in Goldsboro, New Bern, and Rocky Mount ($17.00 / hr.).
+Two locations, Fayetteville and Greenville, have average hourly rates on par with the statewide average.
+Asheville, Raleigh, Jacksonville, Charlotte, Burlington, and Durham have higher than average rates closer to $19.75 - $21.75 / hr.

-The cost of adult day care in NC in 2018 is also well below the national average, which is approximately $71 / day.
-In most parts of the state, families should expect to pay $54 / day or less.
-Exceptions to this rule are Durham and Charlotte, where the average cost can be $13 per day higher.
-Wilmington is also a notable exception, and is the area where the highest cost for adult day care is found, and can average $99 / day.
-The most affordable adult day care can be found in the areas of Fayetteville and Jacksonville, where the average daily cost is between $38 and $43.
+The cost of adult day care in NC in 2019 is also well below the national average, which is approximately $72 / day.
+In most parts of the state, families should expect to pay $55 / day or less.
+Exceptions to this rule are Durham and Burlington, where the average cost can be $9 - $16 per day higher.
+Goldsboro is also a notable exception, and is the area where the highest cost for adult day care is found, and can average $96 / day.
+The most affordable adult day care can be found in the areas of Fayetteville and Jacksonville, where the average daily cost is between $35 and $40.